Elizabeth Bibesco (1897-1945);

-Submitted by Anonymous almost 5 years ago.
+Submitted by Anonymous about 5 years ago.

 Sitting at traffic light in a rickshaw, in the polluted air of an Indian city, my eyes fell upon the poor and desolate living on the road side.
 Inches away from the dirty tires and deafening engines of old motors there were innumerable children scanning the traffic for people who may give charity.
 A man and women, clearly emaciated, were…